 - Slow-swing speed players may find the compression slightly high.

-The 3-piece Bridgestone e12 earns my pick for the best overall golf ball for high handicappers in 2022, thanks to its straight flight, consistent yardage, and increased greenside control.
+The 3-piece Bridgestone e12 earns my pick for the best overall golf ball for high handicappers for 2023, thanks to its straight flight, consistent yardage, and increased greenside control.
 In addition, it offered tremendous spring off the clubface on long shots and heightened friction in my short game.

 You’ll see e12 balls contain an ionomer cover and Contact Force Dimples, which help boost friction on low-impact shots.
 As a result, your golf ball sticks on the clubface for longer, enabling the grooves to impart higher revolutions per minute.